reeze/php-ext-embed/README.md

 Please refer to
-[sample](https://github.com/reeze/php-ext-embed/tree/master/sample)  to  have  a quick view at our example extension.
+[sample](https://github.com/reeze/php-ext-embed/tree/master/sample)  to  have  a quick view at our sample extension.

 ### Quick start

 1. Clone this project.
 1. make.
-1. Now  the  extension  is  built  at  sample/modules/sample.so, add an entry in `php.ini` and try it out.
+1. Now  the extension file is built at sample/modules/sample.so, add an entry in `php.ini` and try it out.
 1. Update scripts in sample/lib/\*.php files to test.